 Hemel joins Harlow-Gilston, another planned new settlement that has been awarded Garden Town status, on the county’s eastern fringes.

-In announcing the new funding for Garden Towns, Housing Minister Kit Malthouse said the new towns will not only provide homes for families, but will be vibrant communities where everyone.
+In announcing the new funding for Garden Towns, Housing Minister Kit Malthouse said the new towns will not only provide homes for families, but will be vibrant communities where everyone can benefit from new infrastructure.

 This legacy can be traced back to the Garden City movement which began in Letchworth Garden City